aobo-y/2019f-UVA-CS6316-MachineLearning/Assignments.md

 + Quizz dates will show on the schedule page
 + Mostly quizzes will be on Mondays
 + Each quizz includes contents we cover in the previous week
++ We will use your top-10 quizzes to calculate the 20%.

 <hr>